nmtan2001/recommendation-system-phobert/README.md

 ## Features

-- **Sentiment Analysis**: Analyze the sentiment of Vietnamese texts using BERT.
+- **Sentiment Analysis**: Analyze the sentiment of Vietnamese texts using PhoBERT, a pre-trained BERT specialized in Vietnamese.
 - **Personalized Recommendations**: Provide product recommendations based on the analyzed sentiment.
 - **User-Friendly Interface**: Chrome browser extension for seamless user interaction.
 - **Backend Integration**: Django-based backend server for handling recommendation logic and data processing.